 I could tell right then that it was special.
-While our horses grazed and the rest of the group chatted, I wondered alone around this abandoned “ghost farm”, peering through windows and doors, afraid to touch anything.
+While our horses grazed and the rest of the group chatted, I wandered alone around this abandoned “ghost farm”, peering through windows and doors, afraid to touch anything.?
 I don’t think I even knew the name of the place.
 I certainly did not know anything about the famous horses from Kolkuós.
 The name seemed child-like.
-Kolkuós.
-At that time, we pronounced it Kolkos, rhymed with “focus”.
+Kolkuós?
+At that time, we pronounced it Kolkos, rhyming with “focus”.

 This is just the beginning of the story, an introduction to what is left of the farm “Kolkuós”.
 Here is how it was on my second visit in 2005.
 As you will learn, there was almost no story at all…

 Right!?
 “Completely here.”
 There is no better way of saying it.

 This is one of my favorite things about Iceland: You are always standing on a story.

 So, I am not the only one who felt something very special about Kolkuós.

 Valgeir Thovaldsson worked for years to stop the proposed garbage dump and fuel depot from being “developed” on this very special site.?
 He had a plan…